mesh-kit/core/src/client-utils/README.md

 }
 ```

-You can group by basically anything in `getGroupId` — connection metadata, session cookies, localStorage — it’s up to you.
-In the example above, we’re grouping by `userId` if present, or falling back to `connectionId` so that all connections are still shown individually when needed.
+You can group by basically anything in `getGroupId` — connection metadata, session cookies, localStorage — it's up to you.
+In the example above, we're grouping by `userId` if present, or falling back to `connectionId` so that all connections are still shown individually when needed.

+### Smart handling of presence updates

+The handler is designed to work with both:
+- Individual presence updates (join/leave/state events)
+- The initial presence list returned from `subscribePresence`

+It automatically:
+- Adds new connections to their appropriate groups
+- Removes connections when they leave
+- Selects a new representative if the current one leaves
+- Removes groups when all their connections leave
+- Reconciles the current state with the server state when reconnecting

 ### Rendering to the DOM

-Here’s a simple example that displays deduplicated users in the UI:
+Here's a simple example that displays deduplicated users in the UI:

 ```ts
 function renderPresenceList(users) {